 Answers to Fundamental Questions about Estate Planning

 Estate planning can be simply defined as the complete process of planning an estate.
-The components of a successful estate plan would include:
+The components of a successful estate plan would include the following:

 - Estate creation and conservation during the owner’s life;